Staff Portal Student Portal Apply Now

 Entry Requirements

-Applicants must meet the minimum academic entry requirements for admission.
+Applicants must meet the minimum entry requirements for admission into the forestry program.

 • Grade 12 Higher School Certificate or equivalent.